HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

 * Note: Release v0.3.5
-  * Strictly for building on Windows.
+  * Strictly for upgrading the build on Windows.
 Tested with VS 2017

 * Note: Release v0.3.4
   * Reference attributes on datasets and groups are now available properties.